BlakeStrebel/shell_game/README.md

 Instructor: Jarvis Schultz

 ## Overview ##
 The purpose of this project was for Baxter to play a [shell game](https://en.wikipedia.org/wiki/Shell_game) with the user.
 The game involves tracking the location of a hidden 'treasure' under three identical cups.
 The user shows the treasure to Baxter, places it under one of the cups, and shuffles them randomly on the workspace.
-Baxter uses a camera in one of his hands to track the cups, and, whenever the user is done shuffling, the user presses a button and Baxter picks up the cup containing the treasure.
+Baxter uses a camera in one of his hands to track the cups, and, whenever the user is done shuffling, Baxter picks up the cup containing the treasure.

 [Link to demo video](https://youtu.be/6UPHq3FVivk)